-Consumer use of platforms other than desktop computers creates new challenges.
+Consumer adoption and use of mobile devices creates new challenges.
 If we are unable to operate effectively on these platforms or our products for such devices are not compelling, our business may be adversely affected.

-The number of people who access the internet through devices other than desktop computers, including mobile phones, tablets, handheld computers, voice-assisted speakers, television set-top devices and automobiles, continues to increase.
-We anticipate that the rate of use of these devices will continue to grow and that usage through desktop computers may continue to decline.
-The functionality and user experience associated with these alternative devices, such as a smaller screen size or lack of a screen, may make the use of our platform through such devices more difficult than through a desktop computer.
-For example, mobile phone devices monetize at a significantly lower rate than desktops and advertising opportunities are more limited on these mobile devices.
+Widespread adoption of mobile devices, such as the iPhone, Android-enabled smartphones and tablets such as the iPad, coupled with web browsing functionality and development of thousands of useful apps available on these devices, is driving substantial online traffic and commerce to mobile platforms.
+We have experienced a significant shift of business to mobile platforms and our advertising partners are also experiencing a rapid shift of traffic to mobile platforms.
+We anticipate that the rate of use of these devices will continue to grow.
+The functionality and user experience associated with these alternative devices, such as a smaller screen size or lack of a screen, may make the use of our platform through such devices more difficult.
+Our websites and apps, when utilized on mobile phone devices, monetize at a significantly lower rate than desktops and advertising opportunities are more limited on these mobile devices.
 Additionally, consumer purchasing patterns differ on alternative devices.
 For example, accommodation reservations made on a mobile device typically are for shorter lengths of stay and are not made as far in advance.
 Mobile consumers may also be unwilling to download multiple apps from multiple companies providing similar services or contribute high quality content through such devices.
 As a result, the consumer experience with mobile apps and brand recognition are likely to become increasingly important.
 We expect that the ways in which consumers engage with our platform will continue to change over time as consumers increasingly engage via alternative devices.
-This may make it more difficult or more expensive to develop products that consumers find useful or provide them with the information they seek, and may also negatively affect our content if consumers do not continue to contribute high quality content through such devices.